Divergence/connection preservation scheme in the curvilinear domain with a small geometric approximation error: Constructing or with moving frames

-In the following test problems, two types of local orthonormal bases, known as \textit{moving frames}, are used.
-The first is based on the orthonormal bases that lie on the tangent plane of the surface, which is called as \textit{LOCAL} moving frames \cite{MMFCov}.
-In the context of the element-wise mapping from the standard element to the curved element of the domain, the construction of these bases can be achieved easily by using the differentiation of the map as follows.
-Suppose $s_1$ and $s_2$ be the two independent axes of the standard element of unit length $\Omega^s$.
-Suppose a map $\mathbf{c}(s_1, s_2)$ from $\Omega^s$ to a curved element $\Omega^e$.
-Note that the map $\mathbf{c}(s_1, s_2)$ represents the coordinate of the curved element $\Omega^e$ and the Jacobian is not constant.
+The differential operator $\nabla^{\varepsilon}$ is based on the orthonormal bases that lie on the tangent plane of the surface, which are called LOCAL moving frames \cite{MMFCov}.
+Consider the element-wise mapping from the standard element to the curved element of the domain.
+Then, construction of these bases can be easily achieved by using a differentiation of the map as follows.
+For a more detailed description of construction, please refer to \cite{MMF1, MMF2}.